antonio490/linux/packageManagement.md

 It is possible to have “broken dependencies” on a system.
 This means that one or more of the installed packages depend on other packages that have not been installed, or are not present anymore.
 This may happen due to an APT error, or because of a manually installed package.
-To solve this, use the apt-get install -f command.
+To solve this, use the <code> apt-get install -f </code> command.
 This will try to “fix” the broken packages by installing the missing dependencies, ensuring that all packages are consistent again.

-- You can also use apt install -f.
+- You can also use <code> apt install -f </code>.

 ### Upgrading Packages

 APT can be used to automatically upgrade any installed packages to the latest versions available from the repositories.
 This is done with the apt-get upgrade command.
-Before running it, first update the package index with apt-get update:
+Before running it, first update the package index with <code> apt-get update </code>:

     # apt-get update
     Hit:1 http://us.archive.ubuntu.com/ubuntu disco InRelease